Android App with Local Nodes

 This setup enables full offline testing without relying on a hosted VPS.

-Milestone 4 delivers the transactional layer required to move from secure validation to real economic usage.
-It introduces a bot-resistant asset distribution system enabling fair token allocations bound to verified human actions, preventing farming and replay abuse.
 It also integrates fiat on-ramp and off-ramp capabilities, allowing users to seamlessly enter and exit the ecosystem without compromising the security guarantees of the validation protocol.
 Finally, the milestone implements dynamic fee management across BTC, ETH, DOT, and SOL, automatically adapting transaction parameters to network conditions to ensure reliable inclusion while avoiding overpayment.
 Together, these components transform the system from a secure authorization mechanism into a complete, transaction environment bridging real-world payments and multi-chain execution.

 All features have been extensively tested with a focus on user experience, demonstrating how simple, reliable, and intuitive these flows can be.
 The current interface has been adjusted to support efficient testing, while leaving room for further UX and UI refinements in the production-grade SDK.